-Innate cell engagers bring together the innate cell (NK cell or macrophage) and tumor cell by binding to the CD16A receptor on innate cells and a specific receptor on the tumor cells.
+ICE® (innate cell engager) molecules bring together the innate immune cell (NK cell or macrophage) and tumor cell by binding to the CD16A receptor on innate immune cells and a specific receptor on the tumor cells.
 Once this bridge is established, the immune cell is activated to release factors that directly kill the tumor cell.